preetsb/SQL-Project_Mar25/README.md

 ## Future Goals
 Learning more advanced SQL queries so I could gain more insight on the company's sales and customer behaviour.
 Particularly so I can see if the NULL values can be populated (or at least some of them).
-And I would create some new tables, probably
+And I would create some new tables.